Royal Doulton: Figurines, Character Jugs, Marks & Value Guide

 History of Royal Doulton

 John Doulton founded the company in 1815 when he invested his life savings in a small pottery in Lambeth, on the south bank of the Thames in London.
 The Lambeth works specialized in stoneware: salt-glazed jugs, bottles, flasks, and utilitarian domestic wares.
 After John’s death, his son Henry Doulton took over and transformed the company into one of Britain’s most celebrated potteries.
-Henry recognized early that the Lambeth location gave the company access to both fine clay and the Thames for distribution, and he invested in artistic stoneware as a way to distinguish the company from purely utilitarian competitors.

 In the 1870s and 1880s, Henry Doulton recruited students from the nearby Lambeth School of Art to create artist-signed stoneware.
 These pieces, marked with the artist’s initials alongside the Doulton mark, represent some of the most prized Victorian decorative ceramics in existence today.
 Artists including Hannah Barlow (known for her incised animal scenes) and George Tinworth (known for his religious and whimsical figurative work) created pieces that now sell for hundreds to thousands of dollars at auction.